10 Ways to prevent nicotine addiction and how to perform It

 2. Determine your triggers and devise a strategy to avoid them.

-Some of the most common triggers that induce tobacco use include stressful situations, celebrating, socializing, working, boredom, sadness, depression, having a coffee or tea, finishing a meal, and others.
+The most common triggers that induce tobacco use include stressful situations, celebrating, socializing, working, boredom, sadness, depression, having a coffee or tea, and finishing a meal.

-Some people know what triggers smoking or other forms of nicotine addiction; others do not.
-Identifying the trigger is not that difficult.
+Certain people know what triggers smoking or other forms of nicotine addiction; others do not.
 A practical thing to do is to keep a log or journal.
-In this journal, it’s necessary to write every time you smoke and include some info about the situation, emotions, whereabouts, and more.
+In this journal, it’s necessary to write every time you smoke and include information about the situation, emotions, and whereabouts.
 Keep the journal for a week or two, then read all inputs.
-Some situations and scenarios will stand out.
+Situations and scenarios will stand out.
 They are the triggers.
-It can be one or more of them.
+There’s possibly one or more of them.

 The main advantage of this prevention strategy is that it focuses on the motivation for tobacco use.
 Triggers induce and worsen nicotine addiction.
 Taking care of the triggers makes it easier to quit smoking and prevent relapse.